 The Proposed Action would construct a 1-billion-ton lined heap leach pad southwest of the existing heap leach pad (Figure 2-1).
 The heap leach pad would be constructed with setback benches to achieve a final overall external slope of no greater than 2.5 feet horizontal to 1 foot vertical (2.5H:1V).
-The final design height of the heap leach pad would be 400 feet, with an overall design footprint of approximately 2,466 acres.
+The final design height of the heap leach pad would be 400 feet, with an overall design footprint of approximately 2,509 acres.
 The heap leach pad would be constructed with a liner system to contain fluids such as the process solution from the leaching process and precipitation falling directly on the pad, while keeping offsite precipitation and stormwater away from the pad using berms and diversion channels.

 Construction of the liner system would require the cut or fill of the natural topography, and compaction of the resulting subgrade prior to liner installation.
-The liner system, from the ground up, would consist of: 1) a minimum of 12 inches of low-permeability compacted soil from the existing clay borrow pit, 2) a geomembrane layer of a minimum of 60 mil of linear low density polyethylene, 3) a approximately 2 feet of crushed and screened gravel on top of the liner, and 4) a minimum of 2 feet of run-of-mine material.
+The liner system, from the ground up, would consist of: 1) a minimum of 12 inches of low-permeability compacted soil from the existing clay borrow pit, 2) a geomembrane layer of a minimum of 60 mil of linear low density polyethylene, 3) an approximately 2 feet of crushed and screened gravel on top of the liner, and 4) a minimum of 2 feet of run-of-mine material.
 The design of this heap leach pad provides for the ability to accommodate the effective leaching of an additional volume of 200 million tons of ore over the currently identified mineral resource associated with the Lone Star ore body.
 This additional volume provides the flexibility necessary to accommodate changes in the identified mineral resources of the Lone Star ore body, as well as changes in the leach-cycle time or lift thickness that may be required by the physical and chemical properties of the processed ore.
+The leach pad will be constructed in phases so that the leach pad area for the additional volume will not be constructed until it is determined that the additional capacity is needed.